mishmash-io/setup-telemetry-collection/README.md

 profiler-version: latest
 ```

 If you wish to ***NOT*** provide a `GITHUB_TOKEN` to this action either disable all of the above, if you don't need them, or set `*-version` inputs to specific versions.
-Version numbers can be obtained
-from the official OpenTelemetry releases:
+Choose versions among the official OpenTelemetry releases:
 - [Official OpenTelemetry Java instrumentation agent releases](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases)
 - [Official OpenTelemetry Host metrics and profiler releases](https://github.com/open-telemetry/opentelemetry-collector-releases/releases)